Jezurko/potato/README.md

 From the users perspective, PoTATo simplifies the problem of implementing a points-to analysis to implementing a conversion pass to the points-to dialect.
 This conversion is further simplified by the fact, that PoTATo doesn't require from the user to convert control-flow and function call related operations.

-The core algorithm is based on the MLIR Analysis framework, that provides the necesssary tools for computing the analysis.
+The core algorithm is based on the MLIR Analysis framework, that provides the necessary tools for computing the analysis.
-This core algorithm is user-configurable, by choosing a prefered points-to lattice representation, or by providing a custom implementation of the lattice.
+This core algorithm is user-configurable, by choosing a preferred points-to lattice representation, or by providing a custom implementation of the lattice.

 PoTATo has been presented as a poster on the 2024 EuroLLVM Developers' Meeting.
 You can see the poster in a [trip report](https://blog.trailofbits.com/2024/06/21/eurollvm-2024-trip-report/) made by my colleagues from Trail of Bits.
-The [poster](Zhttps://blog.trailofbits.com/wp-content/uploads/2024/06/image3.png) is not entirely up to date, but still might provide useful insight into the core concepts and goals.
+The [poster](https://blog.trailofbits.com/wp-content/uploads/2024/06/image3.png) is not entirely up to date, but still might provide useful insight into the core concepts and goals.

 # Showcase
 Let's take a simple LLVM IR program: